 The Fear of Physical Harm Can Result in Assault Charges

-You could even be charged with assault if you commit an act which leads another person to fear physical harm.
+You could even be charged with assault if you commit an act that leads another person to fear physical harm.
 Suppose you and your neighbor are arguing about a tree that grows over the fence into your yard.
 The argument gets heated, and, in an attempt to make your point, you lightly poke your neighbor in the chest.
-If the neighbor believes you intended to hurt him, or, if while you are poking him you angrily say “If you don’t get your tree off my property I’m going to make you wish you had,” then you may find yourself being charged with San Diego assault.
+If the neighbor believes you intended to hurt him, or, while you are poking him you angrily say “If you don’t get your tree off my property I’m going to make you wish you had,” then you may find yourself being charged with San Diego assault.

 The Subjective Nature of Assault Charges

 Charges of assault can fall in the “subjective” area.
 As an example, a husband may witness his wife, after having a few drinks, getting a little too cozy with a neighbor at their barbecue.
 Later, after all the guests have left, the husband and wife argue about the issue.
 The husband’s temper erupts and he yells at his wife, “I could just kill you.”